 When looking for an upland hunting dog, look no further.
-The name “Setter” comes directly from its breeding to lay or set down when catching birds’ scent.
+The name “setter” comes directly from its breeding to lie or sit down when catching birds’ scent.

 The Vizsla thrives in water environments and makes a great choice for an early to midseason pointer breed for waterfowl.
 They were initially used as flushing dogs and could drive birds into nets, helping Hungarians survive countless wars.

 The wirehaired griffon truly is the jack of all trades when it comes to these pointer breeds.
 They do well hunting anything from small game to game birds, track well, point well, retrieve naturally, and love both water and dry land.

 This pointer dog breed grows a longer, wiry coat that makes them prefer hunting in colder temperatures.
 They are incredibly loyal to their immediate family, making them great house dogs, but they can be slow to warm up to strangers.

 Their medium size and flexibility to all different hunting types make them a great all-around choice for anything you’re hoping to do.